a327ex/emoji-merge/README.md

 And so these events - Unity's Runtime Backstabbing of 23' and Godot's Great Fork of 27' - have reminded many of one ever-present truth: gamedevs should aim to own as high a percentage of their codebases as they reasonable can in order to decrease the amount of technological risk they're exposing themselves to.
 A simple truth, yet one that is hard to live up to.

-Which brings us back to the purpose of this post.
+Which brings us back to this post.
 For clarity's sake, from now on I'm going to refer to code that is common across my games as "engine code", and to code that is specific to a single game as "gameplay code".
 My engine code is written in Lua on top of [LÖVE](https://love2d-community.github.io/love-api/), which I'll also refer to generally as "the framework".

 One of the important things I do with this engine code is structure it such that gameplay code *never* has to call any functions exposed by the framework directly.
 This means I should be able to CTRL+F all my gameplay code for a game and find no instances of any `love.*` calls happening anywhere.
 I do this for two reasons.

 The first is that this decreases the amount of technological risk I'm exposing myself to by using the framework.
 If my gameplay code doesn't directly call any framework functions, if for any reason whatsoever I have to swap one framework for another, none of my gameplay code has to be changed, since a layer exists between it and the underlying framework.
-Ultimately this means that engine code will, in some cases, have a bunch of extremely thin wrappers that do nothing but call some of the framework's functions, which looks and seems kind of dumb, but it's done that way for a reason.
+Ultimately this means that this engine code will, in some cases, have a bunch of extremely thin wrappers that do nothing but call some of the framework's functions, which looks and seems kind of dumb, but it's done that way for a reason.

 Open-source frameworks such as LÖVE, Monogame, libGDX, Phaser, etc already have a low amount of risk, so one could argue that doing this is unnecessary.
 In some sense this is true.
 By their nature as frameworks, they inherently have lower risk than full-fledged engines like Unity or Godot because they do less, and thus are less entangled with your own code.
 By their nature as open-source frameworks, some would argue that this also decreases their risk, because if anything goes wrong you can just fork it, right?
 Just fork it!
 It's simple!
 Well, I don't think that argument is solid at all, so in my view some code being open-source is at best a neutral proposition, because open-source software has several downsides that people often don't consider, but perhaps it's best to leave that discussion for another post (maybe the Godot bashing one in 2027).

 In any case, even if open-source frameworks have decreased risk, they still have risk regardless.
 You can never truly know what's going to happen.
 Maybe one day it turns out that aliens are real, one of LÖVE's early developers is identified as an alien, and the Global American Empire (GAE) decides that any code written by him cannot, by law, be distributed anymore.
-Valve would have to comply and remove all LÖVE games from their store and reject any further LÖVE games with maximum prejudice.
+Valve would have to comply and remove all LÖVE games from their store as well as reject any further LÖVE games with maximum prejudice.
 Sad, but true.
 Is this likely to happen?
 No. But is it impossible?
 Well, given the way reality is going, I would also say no. The point is that there are any number of odd events that could happen to either prevent you or heavily disincentivize you from using your technology of choice, and if you have to do a very small amount of extra work to defend yourself against those unlikely events then it makes no sense to not do it.

 So this is my first reason for structuring my code this way.
 By the way, for those not familiar with my posts from before SNKRX, I already did the work of swapping my framework for my own code 5 years ago once.
 You can read about it [here](https://github.com/a327ex/blog/issues/39).
 And you can read my reasonings for doing it in [this post](https://github.com/a327ex/blog/issues/31), in the engine section.
 Back then, in the process of swapping LÖVE, I also realized how to fix most issues I initially had with it (they were a literal skill issue on my part and *mostly* not to do with the framework itself), which is why I'm still using it today, 5 years later.